gabrieltheodoropoulos/GTCodable/Readme.md

 Other Features
 --------------

 The most important and vital functions of the GTCodable protocol have been already presented and explained.
-However, GTCodable comes with a few more additional, auxiliary, let’s say “bonus” functions that can make our work a little bit faster.
+However, GTCodable comes with a few more additional, auxiliary, let’s say "bonus" functions that can make our work a little bit faster.

 We have already seen the first one; it’s the `getTextualRepresentation(fromJson:)` and returns a textual representation of a JSON object.
 You can use it with any JSON encoded object, not only those you create with GTCodable.